Five miners trapped after explosion in northern Mexico

-MEXICO CITY (Reuters) - An explosion on Wednesday in a coal mine in northern Mexico trapped five miners, officials said.
+MEXICO CITY, July 25 (Reuters) - An explosion on Wednesday in a coal mine in northern Mexico trapped five miners, officials said.

 The explosion occurred at around 9 a.m. local time in Muzquiz, in the coal-mining state of Coahuila, said civil protection representative Juan Antonio Ibarra.